-Maine saw 17 percent jump in reported rapes in 2017
+Rape reports to police in Maine jumped by 17 percent

 According to public safety officials, other types of crime that had an increase in reported incidents last year include simple assault, motor vehicle thefts and homicides.
 Simple assaults and motor vehicle thefts each increased by 2.2 percent from 2016 to 2017.
 The number of investigated homicides in Maine increased by 3, from 18 in 2016 to 21 last year.

-Reports of domestic violence, robbery, burglary, aggravated assault, theft and arson all decreased last year.
+Stephen McCausland, spokesman for Maine Department of Public Safety, said that around four or five homicides in Maine each year are drug-related.
+This does not include Maine residents who die from drug overdoses, he added, which happens on average once a day.

 Specific statistics on drug offenses were not included in the information released Thursday, but Maine Department of Public Safety Commissioner John Morris said illegal drug use still factors heavily into other criminal activities.

 “Six years of decreasing crime stats in Maine is unprecedented however drugs are still connected to much of the state’s crime,” he said.

-He attributed the six-year decline in overall crime in Maine to a “team effort” by law enforcement, prosecutors, the courts and advocacy groups.
+Reports of domestic violence, robbery, burglary, aggravated assault, theft and arson all decreased last year.
+Morris attributed the six-year decline in overall crime in Maine to a “team effort” by law enforcement, prosecutors, the courts and advocacy groups.

 Overall, 21,803 crimes were reported in Maine in 2017.
 This represents a crime rate of 16 offenses per 1,000 people in the state, which is nearly half the 2017 national rate of 28 offenses per 1,000 people.